Tag Archives: British

 Naturally, the creature reappears.

 The creature is not scary, and the film would have been better leaving it out.
-Sometimes, especially in horror, what is not seen is scarier than what is seen.
+Sometimes, especially in horror, what is not seen is more terrifying than what is seen.
 The creature is preliminary and amateurish at best and provides no fright value.
 It appears to be made of clay or plastic.

 Torture Garden-1968